interlock-network/bouncer/README.md

 <img width="421" alt="Interlock-Bouncer reacting to a malicious link" src="screenshot.png">

+# Channel for Bouncer activity log

+Bouncer will log its activity to a channel called "#bouncer-log".
+There you can see when:
+- Bouncer deletes a malicious URL, complete with:
+  - Username of who posted the URL
+  - Channel it was posted in
+  - The malicious URL
+  - The message it was in (for context)
+- A mod adds to an allowlist (or removes from one)
+- A mod blocks all URLs from a channel (or vice versa)

 # Adding to the allowlist

 The allowlist is a set of URLs that are marked as safe by a server.
 In